Moving and Intimate: Age of Ava by Melanie Moreland

 Feminist Fiction

 One of my favourite subplots in Age of Ava was how Ava had to navigate being a woman in a male-dominated profession.
 I loved how the book acknowledged the subtleties of sexism – the everyday stuff that makes being a woman in business exhausting: being talked over/not allowed to talk, constantly having your expertise questioned or played down, being excluded from meetings, and more!
 Ava’s reaction to everyday sexism was validating; it’s exhausting and harmful to your mental health when you’re constantly defending your expertise/job.
-I liked how Ava’s character arc focused on how she could improve her mental health and find that spark for the job she loves again.
+I liked how Ava’s character arc focused on improving her mental health and finding that spark for the job she loves again.

 In Conclusion

 Age of Ava was one of those romance books that clicked for me.
-I loved Hunter and Ava, what they brought out in each other and their individual journeys.
-I also found the subplots on family and workplace sexism engaging and pushed the plot forward.
-Best of all, there were no little details that bugged me; I’m not one to shy away from down-grading a book to 4.75-stars if there’s even a minuscule element of the plot that doesn’t gel with me (see Finding Ronan’s Heart 😅).
+I loved Hunter and Ava, what they brought out in each other and their journeys.
+The family and workplace sexism subplots were engaging and pushed the plot forward.
+Best of all, there were no little details that bugged me; I’m not one to shy away from down-grading a book to 4.75 stars if there’s even a minuscule element of the plot that doesn’t gel with me (see Finding Ronan’s Heart 😅).

 Age of Ava releases tomorrow, August 26, 2021!